-If your old friend is suffering from cognitive decline, there are treatments that can help, and that may be enough to stop the dog barking during the night
+If your old friend is suffering from cognitive decline, there are treatments that can help, and that may be enough to stop your dog barking during the night.

 If your dog is barking at night there may be some kind of disturbance that is causing the problem.